A Tutorial on Meta-Reinforcement Learning: Supervision

 \paragraph{Meta-RL via imitation} A third setting assumes access to expert demonstrations at meta-training time, which provide more supervision than standard rewards.
 For example, a robot chef may have access to labeled supervision provided by human chefs.
-This setting can increase sample efficiency and reduce the burden of online data collection. \citet{medonca2019guided} propose to imitate the expert in the outer-loop.
+This setting can increase sample efficiency and reduce the burden of online data collection.
+This problem setting requires access to expert policies or expert data.
+If experts are not known in advance, they can be trained, per task.
+Alternatively, in the many-shot setting, policies optimized by existing RL algorithms can provide supervision, in a process known as algorithm distillation \citep{laskin2022context, kirsch2023towards}.
+In order to improve over the existing RL algorithm, the learning speed can be increased by subsampling the demonstration data instead of learning on the full traces of expert data \citep{kirsch2023towards}.
+One method, Guided Meta-Policy Search (GMPS, \cite{medonca2019guided}), proposes to imitate task experts in the outer-loop.
 In this case, the outer-loop can make use of supervised learning, while the inner-loop still learns a reinforcement learning algorithm that conditions on rewards at meta-test time.
 They specifically investigate the use of expert labels for the final policy of a MAML-style algorithm.
 If an expert is not available, the simultaneous training of task specific experts can also result in stable meta-training \citep{medonca2019guided}.

+GMPS illustrates meta-RL via imitation.
+GMPS rolls out an initial policy to compute a policy gradient for the inner-loop, and then uses supervised learning in the outer-loop for the adapted policy.
+The action labels for the supervised learning are given by expert policies for each task, which are assumed to be known.
+Here, the dataset aggregation entails using trajectories from the adapted policy but with expert actions labeled by the expert policies.
+This cloning loss can be written $J_{\mathrm{BC}}(\D_{\mathrm{agg}}^i, \pi_{\phi_1^i})$, where $\D_{\mathrm{agg}}^i$ is the aggregated dataset with expert actions for the $i$th task, $\pi_{\phi_1^i}$ is the policy adapted to the $i$th task after a single policy-gradient update, and $J_{\mathrm{BC}}$ is defined as